kvadityasrivatsa/TagaloBERTa/legacy/README.md

    Following an incremental process, from finetuning and re-training, to pre-training a RoBERTa model from scratch, TagaloBERTa was trained on the comment texts from the labelled as well as the raw (~30M) samples mathcing the distribution of content as well as extent of code-mixing as in the original training data.

+Other causes:

+- Loose class bound:

+  Individual models trained/finetuned on the annotated data ended up calssifying substantially more comments than necessary when applied to previously unseen data.
+This was curbed by making the class bound more stringent, by passing the label predictions of the individual models through a logical-AND pass.

-The final pipelines utilizes the augmented labelled data to fine-tune a (linear) classification head on a pre-trained RoBERTa model for detecting hate speech.
+The final pipelines utilizes the augmented labelled data to fine-tune a (linear) classification head on a pre-trained RoBERTa model as well as a Random Forest Classifier trained on TF-IDF features from the same data as used for the aforementioned funtuning.
 The scores obtained on a held-out test set for the latest version of the pipeline are given below:

 ```
               precision    recall  f1-score   support

-           0       0.79      0.85      0.81      2428
-           1       0.86      0.80      0.83      2860
+           0       0.92      0.93      0.93      1267
+           1       0.93      0.92      0.92      1133

-    accuracy                           0.82      5288
+    accuracy                           0.93      2400
-   macro avg       0.82      0.82      0.82      5288
+   macro avg       0.93      0.92      0.92      2400
-weighted avg       0.83      0.82      0.82      5288
+weighted avg       0.93      0.93      0.92      2400
 ```

 The code and instructions for generating prediction labels on comment text can be found [here](https://github.com/kvadityasrivatsa/TagaloBERTa/blob/main/generate_labels.py).